dignajar/another-ldap-auth/README.md

       targetPort: 9000
 ```

 Ingress manifest for the application you want to add authentication.
-You can remove the un-comment and send headers as variables such as `Required groups`.
+You can remove the comment `#` and send headers as variables such as `Required groups`.
 ```
 ---
 apiVersion: extensions/v1beta1